 I believe in fate or kismet or whatever you may want to call it.
 Recipes or things often present themselves at a time when I need them.
-Case in point was this recipe.
+Case in point was this roast pork recipe.
 I was cleaning up and saw this magazine, open on this recipe.
 I meant to clean up and throw it out but I hesitated as the photo of the pork was so eye catching.
 We were having the in laws over that weekend and that meant feeding mostly vegetarians.
 I had planned on making a simple Gado Gado but then I realised that my non vegetarian brother in law despises peanuts.
 My mind immediately went to this pork recipe that I had seen only hours earlier and so it was decided that I would make this too.

 Bound as only an experienced sailor could do